 SMART-DS: Synthetic Models for Advanced, Realistic Testing: Distribution Systems and Scenarios

-Automated scenarios can be explored on top of the synthetic distribution networks, including weather patterns, control schemes, outages, and adoption of distributed energy resources.
-Test cases include volt/VAR optimization, distribution system reconfiguration, and single period distribution-optimal power flow.
-The SMART-DS platform is in partnership with Comillas-IIT, MIT, CYME International, and Electrical Distribution Design.
+SMART-DS includes numerous scenarios that augment the distribution network models.
+The scenarios include multi-year time series load and weather patterns, solar power and battery adoption patterns, demand-responsive customers, and outage scenarios.
+Use cases include volt/VAR optimization, distribution system reconfiguration, and single-period distribution-optimal power flow.
+Additional scenario creation capabilities can modify transmission system generation mixes and obtain wind and solar resource and power data.
+The SMART-DS platform is developed in partnership with Comillas-IIT, MIT, CYME International, and Electrical Distribution Design.

-- Detailed statistical summary of the U.S. distribution systems
+- Detailed statistical summary of the distribution system

-- Time series data for algorithm performance evaluation over full range of operating conditions
+- Time series data with end-use breakdowns for algorithm performance evaluation over the full range of operating conditions

 - Systems up to 600+ substations, 2,000+ feeders, and 4+ million customers

 The SMART-DS data sets are available through the Open Energy Data Initiative as well as the GRID DATA program data repositories: BetterGrids and DR POWER.